 Unfortunately, barely 5% of all the funded auto loans are refinanced.
 The challenge with refinancing is that most of the companies mentioned above require multiple phone calls, emails and text messages to get you through the process.
 None of these companies has a fully digital, 100% online experience.

 In fact, most of these companies prefer phone calls to a 100% online experience because the majority of their profits comes from upselling insurance products and extended warranties / services plans.

 We recommend you take a look at our auto loan refinance calculator to get a sense for the total amount you could be saving through refinancing before submitting your details on any of the pages above.

 When should you refinance your car loan?

+Now!
+You should refinance your car if you got your loan at the dealership and/or if you have made your payments in time and full.
 As mentioned above, the main reason you can save money through refinancing your auto loan is because you’ve made your payments and improved your credit score.
 When you migrate in credit, you should switch from your current auto loan company to a different one that is specialized on your new credit segment.

 If your credit score was below 600 when you got your loan, you likely got a loan with one of the following Speciality Finance companies:

 When you refinance this loan, you will migrate from the segment of Speciality Finance companies to commercial banks, who specialize on credit scores between 600 and 700.

 If your credit score was between 600 and 700 when you got your loan, you likely got a loan with either of the following banks:

 When you refinance your loan, you will migrate from the segment of commercial banks to Credit Unions who specialize on credit scores above 700.